proofoftom/money-printer/docs/Token.md

 - `stateChanged`: When token state transitions
 - `holderUpdated`: When holder balances change
 - `volumeUpdated`: When new trades are recorded
+- `priceUpdate`: Emits price with acceleration and pump metrics
+- `volumeSpike`: When significant volume increase detected
+- `pumpDetected`: When pump conditions are met

 ## Data Structure